terraform-google-modules/terraform-example-foundation/1-org/README.md

 ```
 --impersonate-service-account=terraform-org-sa@<SEED_PROJECT_ID>.iam.gserviceaccount.com
 ```
-to run the command as the Terraform service account.
+to run the command as the Terraform Service Account.

 ### Deploying with Jenkins